 We were already going to be visiting Mexico City, so it made sense for us to use it as a port to access Cuba.
 Major airports in Mexico and Canada, as well a few other Caribbean destinations are also convenient.
 If we hadn’t been going to Mexico City anyway, we would have flown out of Vancouver, BC.

 As approved travelers, we booked our flights directly on Cubana Aviacion.
-You still want to book as far in advance as possible, and there aren’t a huge number of flights per day to choose from, but you can book it online yourself using your credit card.
+You want to book as far in advance as possible, and there aren’t a huge number of flights per day to choose from, but you can book it online yourself using your credit card.
 The cost of a round-trip ticket to Havana from Mexico City on Cubana is approximately $350.
-We were not asked, but you may have to check a box stating which category of travel you are.
+We were not asked, but you may have to check a box stating which category of travel you are declaring.

-Getting a Visa for Cuba
+How to Get a Visa for Cuba

 If you charter a flight from the United States, go through a Cuba Travel Services Provider, or go on a People-to-People tour, your travel visa for Cuba will be included in the price of the ticket, and the details of the visa will be taken care of by the provider.